Shoram444/SNSensitivityEstimate/README.md

 The data is available at `/sps/nemo/scratch/mpetro/Projects/SNSensitivityEstimate/data` and should be copied to the `data/` directory.

-The methodology of calculating sensitivities is described in `docdb:4816` with a short presentation given in `docdb:5568`.
+The methodology of calculating sensitivities is described in `docdb:4816` with a short presentation given in `docdb:5568` and more recently `docdb:5833`.
 The `plots/` folder in this repository contains all the relevant figures for finding ROI and shows the individual spectra.

 **Data**
 The data used as of 16th November is described by the following: